Miami Dolphins GM Chris Grier: 'There's no tanking'

 "You always need a partner, to do a move like that," Grier said.
 "So we're not going to do anything just to do it and say let's do it.
 And then we come out and it looks bad on a move.
 All options are on the table.
 We've talked about looking at this in a two-year window.
 And we should always look at it in a two-year or three-year window."

 After seeing the Arizona Cardinals trade up to No. 10 in last year's draft to select Josh Rosen, the QB-needy Dolphins pivoted and took safety Minkah Fitzpatrick.
-He along with cornerback Xavien Howard are among the few building blocks on a roster lacking the talent to be torn down.
-For Grier's plaan to work, he'll have to hit on draft picks.
-So, the more the merrier.
+He, along with cornerback Xavien Howard, are among the few building blocks on a team lacking the talent to be torn down.
+For Grier's plan to work, he'll have to restock the roster by hitting on as many draft picks as possible.

+It also means it's less likely that Miami surrenders any to move up in the first round and draft a quarterback.

 "We're competing but we're going to build it the right way," Grier said.
 "We're going to be smart about it.
 And just acquiring picks is another way to hopefully speed up the process for us."